 Jane Hollenbeck makes a lead gift for a new humanities facility in December of 1997 that would be named Hollenbeck Hall.

-In 1997 the Georgiana Albright Tennis Complex was completed and offers 12 regulation tennis courts.
+In 1997 the Georgiana Albright Tennis Complex is completed and offers 12 regulation tennis courts, including six under lights.

 Hollenbeck Hall opens at a cost of $13.5 million in January of 2001.

 Richard Kuss gives lead gift for an addition to the Science Hall in December of 2001.

 The Barbara Deer Kuss Science Center is dedicated on Sept.
 19, 2003 at a final cost of $23 million.